AkmalMir/AkmalMir/README.md

 - 👋 Hi, I’m @AkmalMir
 - 👀 I’m interested in Data Science(DS) Projects
-- 🌱 I’m currently learning ML,DL
 - 💞️ I’m looking to collaborate on Social DS Projects
 - 📫 How to reach me https://www.linkedin.com/in/akmal-mirzaev/